open-learning/git4ol/guide.md

 ###3" > assignment.md
 ```

-## Assesment
+## Assessment

-Assignments can either be localy or remotely assesed.
+Assignments can either be locally or remotely assessed.

-In the case of local assesment the tests needed to validate an assignment (like unit tests) should be provided with the assignment.
-Local assesment can then be done by simply running the tests in a test runner.
+In the case of local assessment the tests needed to validate an assignment (like unit tests) should be provided with the assignment.
+Local assessment can then be done by simply running the tests in a test runner.

-In the case of remote assesed assignments we think of the assignment in two parts:
+In the case of remote assessed assignments we think of the assignment in two parts:

 - The "challenge" part of an assignment is a git commit containing description and assets
 - The "response" part of an assignment is a pull request describing the commits to be reviewed